NAJ XI vs TAM XI Fantasy Prediction : Najmul XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 NAJ XI vs TAM XI Team Bowlers

-Mustafizur Rahman (Price 9.5) and Taijul Islam (Price 8.5) will be our bowlers from Tamim XI.
-Rahman is one of the best bowlers of Bangladesh and is a limited-overs specialist as well whereas Taijul is also a talented spinner.
-Both of them were brilliant in the first game of the tournament.
+Mustafizur Rahman (Price 9.5) and Shoriful Islam (Price 9) will be our bowlers from Tamim XI.
+Rahman is one of the best bowlers of Bangladesh and has picked five wickets in the tournament whereas Shoriful has picked four wickets.
+Both of them are wicket-takers on these bowling friendly tracks.

-Taskin Ahmed (Price 9) and Mukidul Islam (Price 8) will be our bowlers from Najmul XI.
-Both of them were brilliant in the last game and picked a couple of wickets each.
-Ahmed is an international level player and is a genuine wicket-taker.
+Al-Amin Hossain (Price 8.5) and Rishad Hossain (Price 8) will be our bowlers from Najmul XI.
+Amin has picked six wickets in the tournament whereas Rishad has picked four wickets.
+Both of them are really good bowlers.

 Match Prediction: Najmul XI will be the favourites to win this game.